pschool-in/curriculum/content/grammar/new-topics/idioms.md

 ```
 Once in a blue moon
-an event that happens infrequently, an event that happens regulary, an event that happens frequently
+an event that happens infrequently, an event that happens regularly, an event that happens frequently

 A piece of cake
 very easy, very difficult, it's impossible